Mileage in Personal Vehicle

 The agency may determine when it is appropriate to reimburse an employee for mileage between a residence and an airport.

-An agency may reimburse the round-trip mileage costs associated with transporting an employee to and from the airport.
+An agency may reimburse the round-trip mileage costs associated with transporting an employee to and from an airport.
 However, the mileage reimbursement may not exceed the cost of one round trip to and from the airport in the employee’s personal vehicle plus parking at the airport.

 Per, Texas Government Code, Section 660.041(c) a state employee may not be reimbursed for mileage incurred in traveling between the employee’s residence and place of employment in a personally owned or leased motor vehicle unless the travel: